 - Your electrician might refuse to sign off on the installation

-What Greece needs is what every other EU country has already done:
+What Greece needs is what every other EU country has already done.
+Greece is now doing it.
+But it’s not done yet.
+Here’s what remains:

-Germany did this.
+Germany did this years ago.
 Austria did this.
 The Netherlands did this.
 Belgium did this last year.
 Bulgaria has fully legislated and approved it.
-It’s not complicated legislation.
-It’s a threshold and a registration form.
+Greece is catching up — late, but moving.

 The Bottom Line#